Types of civil contracts and their application

 Ecovis | 13 November 2024

 With the popularization of freelance jobs, different types of civil contracts have to be signed.
-You will need to sign a different type of contract when working with an accountant, lawyer, notary or other professional.
+You will need to sign a different type of contract when working with an accountant, lawyer, notary public or other professional.
 The specific types of civil contracts cover a different range of obligations, restrictions and services that both parties agree to.

 What is a civil contract?